peterbourgon/caspaxos/README.md

  }
 ```

-And a function remove-if-empty from all acceptors.
+And a function to remove-if-empty from all acceptors.

 ```go
 func gcRemoveIfEmpty(key string, acceptors []Acceptor) error {